 pair of bluebirds.
 However, even then truly fit bluebirds often win out.
 The proof?

-bluebirds have raised broods in three of our five swallow
+York bluebirds have claimed boxes and raised broods in three of our five swallow

 projects over the years.
 Our experience is that if bluebirds really want a box they

 much smaller and slimmer than bluebirds.
 However, there is one proven technique

-box is usually free for bluebird use and the two species can co-exist, after some
+second box is usually free for bluebird use and the two species can co-exist, after some

 initial squabbling to sort out who gets which box.
 Photo below by Andrew Aldrich.

-Swallows and bluebirds will even nest in boxes mounted back to back on a single pole
+Swallows and bluebirds will even nest in boxes mounted back to back on a single pole as

 Click HERE to view a YouTube video of Eastern Bluebirds and Tree Swallows bringing

 food to their broods at another pair of boxes, and HERE to see inside the boxes.

 Does pairing boxes always work?
 No, of course not.
 But it is effective often enough that